farisNassif/FourthYear_TheoryOfAlgorithims/README.md

             {"hashstring", required_argument, 0, 's'}
         };
 ```
-In this case, the arugment is '<b>textfile.txt</b>'.
+In this case, the argument is '<b>textfile.txt</b>'.
 A switch statement which checks which command-line argument was ran will execute code according to the input.
 If no textfile argument was passed with the command-line argument ```--hashfile```, then the program by default will abort.
 In the case of the above input example, the following case will be reached,
 ```C
 case 'f':
     infile = fopen(optarg, "rb");